jatin1718/summarizer_app/README.md

 # AI Notes Summarizer

-This is a web app built with Streamlit and Python for a hackathon.
-It summarizes long text using the Hugging Face Inference API.
+This is a web app built with Streamlit and Python.It summarizes long text using the Hugging Face Inference API.

 ## 🚀 Live Demo